70M45-B/IAED_IST/IAED_proj1/README1.md

 ## 1. Introduction

-The goal is to build a public transportation career management system.
-For that, your system should allow the definition of stations (stops) and routes, as well as their consultation.

 Interaction with the program should occur through a set of lines composed of a letter (command) and a number of arguments depending on the command to be executed.
 It can be assumed that all input provided will respect the indicated types; for example, where a decimal integer value is expected, a letter will never be entered.
 The possible commands are listed in the following table and indicate the operations to be performed.